skedgeme/wrecker/README.md

 ### A More Complicated Benchmark

-In addition to benchmarking a single URL, the `wrecker` library can create multiple named benchmarks, each of which can contain multiple endpoints to profile.
+In addition to benchmarking a single URL, the `wrecker` library can create a suite of benchmarks, each of which can contain multiple endpoints to profile.

 The example below uses the `wrecker`'s `wreq` interface but any `http-client`